daniyyell-dev/daniyyell-dev.github.io/_posts/Phishing/2024-11-24-Analysing-a-Fake-Royal-Mail-Smishing-Attack-Hidden-Behind-Cloudflare.md

 1. Disable your card or frooze it
-2. Contact your bank and explian the incident
+2. Contact your bank and explain the incident

 Also contact: